keboola/dbt-transformation/README.md

 Creates workspace Snowflake workspace for running your DBT transformations.
 You need to enter your Keboola Connection URL (e.g. https://connection.keboola.com), storage API token and name for that workspace.

 ### app:generate-profiles-and-sources
 Generated profiles.yml and source file for every bucket in your project with all tables.
 You need to input URL and token like in previous command.
-You need to also provide source name which you are using in you DBT project and name of workspace, you created in previous step.
+You need to also provide name of workspace, you created in previous step.
 All credentials are filled using environment variables, so command also print them for you.
 You have to export them to environment where your dbt will run.

 ### app:run-dbt-command
 Runs `dbt run` with DBT CLI (don't forget to pass environment variables to docker).
 You can specify which models you want to run or leave blank if you want to run them all.
 You can also use your own local installation of DBT CLI if you want, probably somehow like `dbt run --profiles-dir ./profiles.yml` in path `/data/dbt-project/` (in that case you need to have exported environment variables to your local environment).